Stuycs-K/project03-final-10-mahig/PROPOSAL.md

 How you will be using the topics covered in class in the project.

-Forking by reading the kill signal.
-Executing the command to open up a specific tab.
-Semaphores to communicate between the allocated memory.
+Executing commands on terminal, reading and writing files, using signals to control the computer's functions, pipes to control the application and make changes/set it up from terminal.

 What data structures you will be using and how.